Why is My Central Heating Noisy?

 Banging

 Banging noises can be worrying because you wouldn’t like to associate that sound when it comes to your central heating.
-It can certainly be an indication that you have a problem with the boiler itself.
-Sometimes this banging noise can be referred to as a kettling sound.
+It can certainly be an indication that you have a problem.
 Think about your kettle and the noise it makes as it starts to boil.
 Does your boiler have a similar sound to that?
 If so, then it’s definitely worth getting a heating engineer to check it sooner rather than later.
-It doesn’t necessarily mean that your boiler needs replacing and could be a case of it needing to be flushed out.

 Dripping

 Dripping noises are a sound that could suggest a leak somewhere in your central heating system.
 It could be within the boiler itself or anywhere else around your home, where the piping leads to radiators or the radiators themselves.
 There are certainly obvious signs that can lead you to the leaks themselves, even if they’re not actively dripping.
-There will usually be stains where the water has leaked onto a surface in your home, and if that’s the case, it’s good to have someone to come out to fix it.
+There will usually be stains where the water has leaked onto a surface in your home, and if that’s the case, it’s good to have someone come out to fix it.
 Any type of dripping sound is a sure-fire indication that there’s a leak somewhere, even if you can’t see it yourself.

 Gurgling

 Gurgling sounds are usually caused by excess air that’s in the pipes or your radiators.
 When there’s too much air in the central heating system, it acts as a blockage, and that can stop your hot water from circulating around the home properly.
 That leads to trapped water, which is why you’ll be hearing the gurgling sound.
 With excess air, you want to bleed your radiators, and this is something you should be doing on a regular basis around your home.
 You should always try to do it when you’ve gone a long period without using the heating in your radiators.
+If you’re not using your heating regularly, your pipes can freeze, and although sometimes it’s possible to thaw them, there’s a risk they can burst.
+Make sure you’re trying to use them as regularly as possible during the colder months.

 Clanking

 Some noises can be similar in sound, but a clanking noise can usually indicate that you’ve got loose piping, or perhaps the boiler’s fan has become obstructed in some way.
 The clanking can be something that has the same problems as you’d have when it comes to banging in piping and your boiler in general.
-The same procedure should be taken if you have clanking noises, which is to get out a professional.
+The same procedure should be taken if you have clanking noises, which is to get in a professional.

 What Can You Do To Stop The Central Heating Noise